Polidex Logo

 Controversies

-• Joined an amicus effort supporting attempts to overturn the 2020 presidential election results
+• Joined Texas v.
+Pennsylvania, a lawsuit seeking to overturn 2020 presidential election results in multiple states.

-• Accused by opponents of blurring law enforcement with partisan politics
+• Accused by opponents of blurring law enforcement priorities with partisan politics during major election and culture-war moments.

 Top Donors